-Start by mixing the dry ingredients together in a large bowl and setting it aside.
-In a separate bowl, mix the wet ingredients, including the zucchini, until mixed.
-Next, combine the wet and dry ingredients until just mixed.
+- Make the batter: Mix the dry ingredients together in a large bowl.
+In a separate bowl, mix the wet ingredients, including the zucchini, until combined.
+Combine the wet and dry ingredients until incorporated.
 Using a rubber spatula, fold through the chocolate chips.

 Tips to make the best recipe

-- If your zucchini is super moist and watery, lightly pat it with a paper towel.
+- If your zucchini is watery, lightly pat it with a paper towel.
 You don’t want to squeeze all the moisture out, as it helps the bread be moist.

-- Do not overmix the batter, as this can impact how nicely it rises.
+- Do not over-mix the batter, as this can affect how nicely it rises.
 Gently mix until just combined, before folding through the chocolate chips.

-- Oven makes and models vary greatly.
+- Oven makes and models vary.
 Check your loaf around the 55-minute mark, using the skewer test.
 If the skewer comes out still wet, continue baking.

-- For a low fat zucchini bread, replace half the oil with unsweetened applesauce.
+- Lower the fat by subbing out half the oil with unsweetened applesauce.